cm5t/Intermediate_19/README.md

 # 💸 Saving Urgency Predictor – Building Blocs 2025 (I19)
 # By Dylan, Chandi, Kanish and Adithya
 ## This is a Streamlit-based web app that predicts how urgently a family needs to save based on income and expenditure data.
-It uses machine learning (Random Forest + Linear Regression) and provides actionable financial advice for Singaporean households.
+It uses machine learning (Random Forest) and provides actionable financial advice for Singaporean households.

 ---